You have no items in your shopping cart.

 Should your gloves become wet, allow them to dry naturally away from direct heat, in a warm room.
 Ease back into shape whilst drying by putting the gloves on and off several times.

 Wipe your leather gloves with a clean damp cloth to clean.
-If your gloves need further leather care and cleaning they may benefit from the use of Lakeland Leather Soft Cleaner.
-Following the use of the Soft Cleaner we recommend applying Lakeland Leather Protection Cream Plus+.
+If your gloves need further leather care and cleaning they may benefit from the use of Lakeland Leather Foam Cleaner.
+Following the use of the Foam Cleaner we recommend applying Lakeland Leather Protection Cream Plus+.

 Yes.
 For best results ensure the iron is on the 'medium' setting.
 Place a clean, fine weave cloth over the area to be ironed and gently apply pressure with the iron to smooth out creases.